yogurt-foundation/yogurt-css-documentation/docs/typography/text-decoration.md

 ## Text Decoration

-Utilities for controlling the decoration of text.
+Utilities for manipulating the decoration of text.

 ### Usage